-Biographies of the Nominees for 2018 Antique & Classic Boat Society Officers
+Biographies of the 2018 Antique & Classic Boat Society Officers

 President – Rich Lepping (Glacier Lakes)